 You can create tasks, assign these tasks to individuals, and interact with them directly from there.

 Asana keeps files, instructions, and other details together for easy management.
+If you’re looking for building an agency dashboard, this tool may be of help here.

 Microsoft Teams is group communication software to help improve team collaboration across an organization.
 You can use it to chat, video call, or share files.
 It can also help you explain your ideas with its screen sharing feature and virtual whiteboard.